Summer 2023 Fellow: Jack Rehnborg, Bioengineering BA ’23, MS ’24

 - Coursework related to energy or environmental policy.

-- Interest in working on electricity policy issues.
+- Interest in working on electricity markets and policy.

-- Interest in working with energy policy makers in the West.
+- Interest in working with energy market experts in the West.